Read more to see how our program is enhancing the quality of life for older adults and their family members in our community.

-Read this special article, written by Dr. Byock, who talks about tips on becoming an advocate for yourself and your family to navigate through America’s health care system.
+Read this special article, written by Dr. Ira Byock, as he shares tips on becoming an advocate for yourself and your family while navigating America’s health care system.

 Palliative care is specialized medical care for people with serious illnesses and life-limiting symptoms.
 It provides relief and comfort and is often provided along with curative treatment.
-In fact, studies show that using palliative care starting on the day of diagnosis is an option worth exploring.
+Learn how studies show that using palliative care starting from the day of diagnosis is an option worth exploring.

-This article talks about how it is important to understand what your needs are and articulate that to your doctors and loved ones instead of enduring through the pains of treatment.
+In this article, Dr. Yuichi Edwin Yanami explains why it is important to understand what your needs are and how to articulate that to your doctors and loved ones instead of enduring through the pains of treatment.